University of Georgia

 Our enduring objectives have been to understand fundamental aspects of symbiotic dinoflagellate (Symbiodinium) distribution, acquisition and functionality in their cnidarian (coral, jellyfish and anemone) and molluscan (giant clam) hosts.
 We employ molecular, genetic, biochemical and physiological techniques to resolve how genotypic and geographic differences influence the distribution, host-specificity, environmental specialization of these organisms.
 We also pursue how changing environmental factors correlate with recent onslaughts of bleaching and death in coral reefs, the biomass of corals and density/chlorophyll/photosynthetic efficiency of Symbiodinium, and the use of carbon by corals and Symbiodinium living inside of cnidarians.

-Mellas R, Fitt WK, Coffroth MA (2014) Symbiosis flexibility and the effects ofsymbiont type in the upside-down jellyfish, Cassiopea spp.
-JEMBE (in press)
+Mellas R, Fitt WK, Coffroth MA (2014) Variation in symbiont uptake in the early ontogenyof the upside-down jellyfish, Cassiopea spp.
+JEMBE 459 38-44

 Costa CF, Sassi R, Gorlach-Lira K, Fitt WK (2014) Pigment changes in Siderastrea stellata during bleaching in the coastal reefs of northeastern Brazil.
 LatinAmerican J of Aquatic Research 43:

 Kemp DW, Thornhill DT, Rotjan RD, Iglesias-Prieto R, Fitt WK, Schmidt GW.
 Spatially-distinct and regionally-endemic patterns of symbiotic associations in a threatened Caribbean reef-building coral.
 Coral Reefs (2015)